taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/songs/index.md

 As you can see, there's a lot of options on how to save the chart, but for now only focus on the first 2 save options.
 Of course, you get to save without having to deal with a file dialogue, as the engine will automatically save the chart on the correct charts folder. <br> While saving normally is highly recommended, we also offer the option to save separately.

-Now that you've learned to make and chart a song, you can proceed to <a href="./Chart Editor Features.md">Chart Editor Features</a>, to learn about advanced features.
+Now that you've learned to make and chart a song, you can proceed to <a href="./editor-features.md">Chart Editor Features</a>, to learn about advanced features.

 ## ADDITIONAL.
 Different audio per difficulty.